 This is the last part of our Samal Island Adventure

-If it wasn’t for this tour, we would not be able to discover Monfort Bat Cave which houses an estimated 1.8 million bats.
-It was recognized by the Guiness World of Records on February 2010 as the world’s largest colony of Old World fruit bats known as Geoffroy’s Rousette Fruit Bats.
+If it wasn’t for this tour, we would not be able to discover Monfort Bat Cave that houses an estimated 1.8 million bats.
+It was recognized by the Guinness World of Records in February 2010 as the world’s largest colony of Old World fruit bats known as Geoffroy’s Rousette Fruit Bats.
 Amazing!

 Our visit to the cave was something peculiar because we just got off from swimming activities for the past several hours.
 We paid for the entrance fee (P100/head) and had a leisure walk on the neat pathway going to the Exhibit Area.
 The view of Davao Gulf and the tall palm trees were indeed a sight to behold.
 We were briefed about the bats and later accompanied by a 12-year old little girl named Amanda as our guide.

 She started her cue as soon as we hit the pathway to the first of five cave openings surrounded by bamboo railings.
 We were amazed to see an immense number of bats hanging upside down on the cave wall.
 They were very close together, some were flying, some were clinging almost to the ground.
 It was almost 5:00 pm and their shrieking sound got so louder and louder.

 The strong smell of their wastes known as “guano” exuded the area.
 It is said to be used by local farmers as a natural fertilizer.
 We were lucky that we saw the White Lady bat, the only white among the millions of hanging bats.
 We were told that bats were forming a huge whirlwind formation at night time and will fly in groups across the region to pollinate fruits.
 And they will return before dawn.

 That would be so exciting to see but the sanctuary is closed at 6:00 pm so we have no opportunity to witness that spectacular phenomenon.